valasek/kicoma/README.md

 Alternativelly, install docker and docker compose and run `docker-compose up`

+If you need to start server manually, the commnad is: python manage.py runserver_plus 0.0.0.0:8000

 ## Deploy to Hetzner

 Commit your changes all relevant files into repo.